aurbano/aurbano.eu/_posts/wp/2010-05-03-restore-iphone-without-upgrading-os.md

   - iPhone
   - OS
   - restore
 ---
-#

 ![Recovery mode][1]
 Recovery mode

-If you need to restore your iPhone you’ll notice iTunes tells you that upon restoring it, the latest version will be installed.
-This will be just fine for regular iPhones of course, but for the people who have a Jailbroken iPhone, it’s not ok (At least until the newest version is ready for jailbreak)
+If you need to restore your iPhone you\'ll notice iTunes tells you that upon restoring it, the latest version will be installed.
+This will be just fine for regular iPhones of course, but for the people who have a Jailbroken iPhone, it\'s not ok (At least until the newest version is ready for jailbreak)

  [1]: http://www.iphoneheat.com/wp-content/uploads/2009/06/iphone-recovery-mode-2.jpg "Recovery mode"

-Well don’t panic since this is a **really simple** thing to do, first, download the [iPhone firmware][2] you want to restore into.
+Well don\'t panic since this is a **really simple** thing to do, first, download the [iPhone firmware][2] you want to restore into.
 For my example I will use the iPhone 3.1.2, so get the IPSW (*iPhone Software*) and then move on to the next step.

  [2]: http://www.quickpwn.com/2009/10/jailbreak-and-unlock-iphone-3-1-2.html